History

 Formerly known as the Allen County Medical Auxiliary until the late 1990’s, the FWMS Alliance has a long and remarkable history in its service and support of Northern Indiana and the family of medicine.

-Eighty years have passed since the institution of the Alliance in Fort Wayne, and each decade has presented its own challenges and advancements, but the basic tenets set forth from the beginning have endured to this day.
-Through avid volunteerism, and fundraising efforts, the Alliance continues to serve our community and the family of medicine in a multitude of ways.
+Eighty-five years have passed since the institution of the Alliance in Fort Wayne, with each decade presenting its own unique challenges and advancements.
+Throughout, the basic tenets set forth from the beginning have endured to this day.
+Through avid volunteerism and fundraising efforts, the Alliance continues to serve our community and the family of medicine in a multitude of ways.

-Finally, the Alliance has an enduring history of providing a caring network for physicians, spouses, and their families.
+Finally, the Alliance has an enduring history of providing a caring network for physicians, spouses and their families.
 Other than offering a meaningful way to work together on medically related projects in our community, the Alliance also provides the opportunity for social interaction.
-Through various events during the year, like the Fall Membership Social, the FWMS Annual Meeting and Dinner, or the Book Club, friendships and a support system are created for families in the healthcare community.
+Through various events during the year like the Fall Membership Social, the FWMS Annual Meeting and Dinner or Book Club; friendships and a support system are created for families in the healthcare community.